masonmahaffey/starwars-explorer/README.md

 ## Development server

+Run the following command in your terminal `npm run disable_cors`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Make sure to run the following command in your terminal `npm run disable_cors`